 Home » Home

-Next class – Jan 12.
 San Marcos CHL/LTC wanted?
 Hays County CHL/LTC wanted, or Texas online CHL/LTC class wanted?
 You found it!
-Christmas gift certificates are ready, phone or email us 512-749-0490.
-Many discounts are available.
+Take the Texas online CHL/LTC class anytime anywhere.
+Next in classroom class – Feb.
+9. Many discounts are available.
 Besides our regular in class CHL/LTC training we’re now offering CHL/LTC Class Online.
 We offer the best CHL/LTC and firearms training available in Texas for as little as $65.00.
 LTC (License To Carry) is here!
 Texas LTC Online Class Click Here

 Seguin CHL/LTC wanted?
 New Braunfels CHL/LTC wanted?
 Sign up here. …or Texas now allows Online LTC Training!
 Yes, you can take the in-class part of your License to Carry online.
 We are associated with Texas’ first and best DPS approved official online license to carry class provider.
 Click the Enroll in CHL/LTC page on the menu or just click her to enroll or get more information.
 Texas LTC Online Class